Drought: forest fires unusually early – noe.ORF.at

 Rain from April important for yield and quality

-The drought is not a major problem in agriculture at the moment, but if April, May and June are also very dry, this could affect yield and quality.
+The drought is not a major problem in agriculture at the moment, but if April, May and June are also very dry, this might affect yield and quality.
 However, strategies have also been developed to better deal with the increasing drought.
-Mayr cites “greening plants” as an example of being able to store more water in the soil: “They are cultivated immediately after the grain harvest in summer and cover, root through and shade the soil.”
+Mayr cites “greening plants” as an example of being able to store more water in the soil: “They are cultivated immediately following the grain harvest in summer and cover, root through and shade the soil.”
 This reduces evaporation, among other things.

 Lorenz Mayr examines crops